What Brands Can Learn From America's Most Famous Declaration

 4. Declare your point of view

-A strong point of view helps your brand become more memorable and more distinguishable.
+AI systems summarize positioning, not just facts, so a strong point of view makes your brand more memorable and more distinguishable.
+For Blue Ninja it is simple:

 AI search is not just a content problem.
 It is an Authority Infrastructure problem.